Humanity in Crisis When 'Encountered' by Constant Change

 Accepted.

-Now ask yourself this one simple question and tell me honestly:
+Now ask yourself this one simple question:

 It's mostly the Bad people using powerful tools and technology for nefarious ends.
-So, the likelihood of a highly intelligent machine being exploited by bad actors is greater.

-My dilemma with LSD
+My dilemma with incentive (mis)alignment

 My hope